 Park Road was originally a no-through road called Butts Road or Butt’s Lane that ended at the junction with Sandhill Lane.
 With the advent of the railway in 1864 it was renamed Station Road as far as the station and Butts Road continued thereafter.
 It was probably called this because of archery butts erected for practising the art of the bowman, the earliest reference to this name was in 1551.
 The name Park Road was in use by the 1950s.
 The station closed in 1963 and the only part of Station Road now remaining is the very short section from the Marlborough Street/ Gravel Walk crossroads up to The Swan public house on the corner with Bromsgrove.
 Park Road now forms a major route off the A420 bypass into and through Faringdon.

-A turning off Park Road called Butts Close was renamed Butts Road as it now leads into what in 1972 became the Marines Drive housing estate.
+A turning off Park Road called Butts Close was renamed Butts Road as it now leads into what in 1972 became the Marines Drive and Townsend Road housing estate.

 See Faringdon Streets for an indexed list of all streets in Faringdon.

 A Tour of Station Road in the 1900s